ravimad/Orb2015/artifact.md

 ## Running the tool on individual source files

 The following command can be used to run individual source files.
-However, to reproduce the results we recommend using the scripts decribed in the subsequent sections.
+However, to reproduce the results presented in the paper we recommend using the scripts described in the subsequent sections.

     $ /home/popl/leon/leon --mem --benchmark --timeout=<secs> path-to-file